bltarkany/React-MemoryGame/README.md

 This app is a test of your memory through card shuffling.
 Based on a TV shows characters after clicking your first choice images will shuffle.
 The game is to remember which you have already chosen, before choosing again.
+For this assignment, you'll create a memory game with React.
+This assignment will require you to break up your

 ## Overview

 Memory Click was created using `create-react-app`.
+The application's UI into components are broken up to manage component state, and respond to user events.
+Bootstrap styling was used by adding the CDN to the `index.html` file within the public folder.
+The entire project was deployed via Heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).